Skip to content

 Core Dependencies: requests, pydantic, defusedxml, tqdm, platformdirs, PyYAML, Jinja2

-ML Dependencies (optional, install via pip install -e .[ml]): openai-whisper, spacy, torch, transformers, sentencepiece, accelerate, protobuf
+ML Dependencies (optional, install via pip install -e .[ml]): openai-whisper, spacy, torch, transformers, sentencepiece, sentence-transformers, faiss-cpu, accelerate, protobuf, llama-cpp-python (GGUF / hybrid REDUCE, RFC-042)

 For detailed dependency information including rationale, alternatives considered, version requirements, and dependency management philosophy, see Dependencies Guide.